atrevisan/atrevisan.github.io/cv.md

 students in the eletronics and informatics departaments.
 Nowadays i'm working as a freelance developer.

 ### Degree
-Undergrad: Bachelor in Information Systems
+Undergrad: Bachelor in Information Systems.
 Institution: [Federal University of Technology - Paraná] (http://utfpr.edu.br/).

 ### Professional experience